-For the quarterly period ended June 29, 2018
+For the quarterly period ended September 28, 2018

-Or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number: 001-35419

-KAMAN CORPORATION

-(Exact name of registrant as specified in its charter)

-Connecticut

-(State or other jurisdiction of incorporation or organization)

-1332 Blue Hills Avenue Bloomfield, Connecticut 06002

-(Address of principal executive offices) (Zip Code) (860) 243-7100 (Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. Π

-Yes x No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes No Π х

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \Box Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No х

-At July 27, 2018, there were 27,995,688 shares of Common Stock outstanding.

-(I.R.S.
-Employer Identification No.)
+Or ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ansition period from to Com mission File Number: 001-35419 ] KAMAN CORPORATION (Exact name e of registrant as specified in its charter) Connecticut 06-0613548 (State or other jurisdiction of incorporation or organizat tion) (I.R.S.
+Employer Identification No.) (Address of 1332 Blue Hills Avenue oomfield, Connecticut 06002 principal executive offices) (Zip Code) (860) 243-7100 stelephone number, including area code) reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 at the registrant was required to file such reports), and (2) has been subject to such filing tronically and posted on its corporate Web site, if any, every Interactive Data File required to (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the erated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an ted filer," "accelerated filer," "smaller reporting company," and "emerging growth company" Large accelera ted filer x Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Secti egistrant has elected not to use the extended transition period for complying with any new or on 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company $ \text{Yes} \square \text{No} x $ (as defined in Rule 12b-2 of the Exchange Act).
+At October 26, 2018, there were 27,958,678 shares of Common S Stock outstanding.

+PART I